SwapMarket/swapmarket.github.io/README.md

 Running our frontend as a Github Page makes it verifiably not evil.
 The code is hosted, built and deployed publicly.
 Github [attests](https://github.com/SwapMarket/swapmarket.github.io/attestations) build provenance upon deployment.
 This makes our swaps completely trustless, unlike [Boltz](https://boltz.exchange) itself (unless you self-host their web app).

-We don't run a .onion mirror to preserve such code transparency.
 If you wish to shield your IP address from Github and API backends, you can use any VPN or Tor Browser.
+We also host a .onion [mirror](http://swapmartgsq3pcikacvxc4divxywtqnlin6mmuu2rt42sgyzxky3ssqd.onion), but you will sacrifice code transparency when using it.
+The most private and secure way to use our web app is by self-hosting it: `docker run -it ghcr.io/SwapMarket/web-app:latest`

 The web app is static.
 All your settings, logs and transaction history are stored only in your browser's cookies and cache.